Review of the Brunswick Town Conservation Area Character Statement

 The aim of the character statement is to define the ‘special interest’ of the area, through a thorough assessment of its history, character and appearance.

 The appraisal process should lead to a better understanding of the area’s development, what makes it the place it is today and its potential for enhancement.

 Download a draft of the Character Statement.
 This follows on from early engagement with local residents and businesses.
 It is now available for public consultation for 5 weeks.
 We welcome your views.
 Go to our consultation portal to take part in the consultation.

 Review of the local list

 The council is undertaking a 5 year review of the Local List of Heritage assets.
-This will update existing list entries where new information has come to light and assess those further nominations that have been put forward within the past five years since the Local List was comprehensively reviewed.
-There is also a six-week opportunity to nominate further heritage assets (building/structures and parks/garden) that were not nominated in the last review.
+This will update existing list entries where new information has come to light and will assess those further nominations that have been put forward within the past five years since the Local List was comprehensively reviewed.
+This includes those submitted to us under the recent call for nominations.

 Queen's Park conservation area Article 4 Directions